glooca/parser/README.md

 # :tada: Getting started

-Import what you need from `parser.ts`
+Import what you need from `mod.ts`

 ## :pencil: Docs